FLASH

 Rajnath forms committee to work on modalities of revising pension under OROP

-According to the statement, the was briefed by various officials.
+According to the statement, the Defence Minister was briefed by various officials.

 "In a free-flowing interaction, Minister expressed his general satisfaction but also gave certain directions to the department and sought a response in a time-bound manner," the statement said.